julianeon/julianeon/repo_guide.md

 ![glitch memory game](./glitch_julianeon_memory.png)

-For other apps (excluding the 16 on Glitch), I wrote up explanations of the code and what it does on [javascriptpage.com](https://javascriptpage.com).
-For easier access, I'm listing several repos with demos and writeups (when available) below.
+For several of my other JS apps (not on Glitch), I wrote up explanations of the code and what it does on [javascriptpage.com](https://javascriptpage.com).
+For easier access, I'm listing repos with demos and writeups (when available) below.

 ![psychedelic eye art](./psychedelic_eyes.png)